 - constipation or pain when going to the bathroom

-Anyone experiencing these symptoms should see their doctor to find out the cause.
+Anyone who experiences one or more of these symptoms should contact their doctor to find out the cause.

-The cervix, which is the opening to the uterus, usually keeps bacteria out of the uterus.
-However, when the cervix is open, such as during childbirth or surgery, bacteria can get into the womb.
+The cervix is the opening to the uterus, and it usually keeps bacteria out of the uterus.
+However, bacteria can get in when the cervix is open.
+This may happen for various reasons, such as during childbirth or surgery.

 Possible risk factors for endometritis include:

-- Cesarean delivery.
-Uterus inflammation is more common after a cesarean section than a vaginal delivery, and after an unscheduled versus a scheduled cesarean.
+more commonafter a cesarean section than a vaginal delivery and after an unscheduled versus a scheduled cesarean.

-- Sexually transmitted infections (STIs) and other bacteria.
-Sexually transmitted infections are passed on during sexual activity.
-These include chlamydia or gonorrhea, which can cause an infection in the uterus lining.
-It is important to always practice safe sex.
+- Sexually transmitted infections (STIs) and other bacteria: People can pass on STIs, including chlamydia and gonorrhea, during sexual activity.
+An STI can cause an infection in the endometrium, so it is important to practice safe sex.

-- Bacteria in the uterus.
-Bacteria normally found in the vagina and cervix can cause endometritis if they are found in the uterus.
+- Bacteria in the uterus: Bacteria normally present in the vagina and cervix can cause endometritis if they enter the uterus.

-- endometrial biopsy, where a sample of uterus lining tissue is taken
+- endometrial biopsy, which involves taking a tissue sample of the endometrium

-- hysteroscopy, where a small telescope is inserted into the uterus to look for abnormalities
+- hysteroscopy, which is when a doctor inserts a small telescope into the uterus to look for abnormalities

 - cesarean section